mvolkmann/MyUnixEnv/notes/GoNotes.md

 To try it online, browse
 <https://gopherjs.github.io/playground/>.

-## Largest Issues
+## Missing Features

-Currently the primary issues with using Go include:
+Currently the primary missing features in Go include:

-- Go lacks a finalized approach for handling package versions used by a library or application.
+- package version management

   An experimental approach based on vgo is included in Go 1.11.
   Feedback is being gathered now and perhaps this will be finalized in Go 1.12.

-- Go lacks support for generic types.
+- generics

-  This is needed for truly functional programming so that generic functions like `map`, `filter`, and `reduce` can be implemented.
+  Generic types are needed for truly functional programming so generic functions like `map`, `filter`, and `reduce` can be implemented.
-  Generics are on the roadmap for Go 2.0.
+  Generics are on the road map for Go 2.0.

-- Go lacks support for immutable data types.
+- immutable data types

-  This is needed to provide guarantees that prevent accidental data mutations.
+  Immutable data types are needed to provide guarantees that prevent accidental data mutations.
-  Immutable types have come to be an expected feature in functional programming languages.
+  This has come to be an expected feature in functional programming languages.

+- concise function definitions

-- Go lacks support for arrow functions.
+  Go lacks support for function shorthand syntax like arrow functions.
-  These would provide a more concise syntax, especially for simple callback functions that are passed to other functions.
+  These are especially useful for simple callback functions that are passed to other functions.
   Arrow functions have come to be an expected feature in functional programming languages.